 In December 2019, some social media users encountered a meme on Facebook containing the claim that “illegal immigrants” had killed 10,150 people in 2018:

-Again, this rumor was false.
+This rumor was also false.

 One reason these memes can’t seem to agree on the numbers is because they appear to be pulled from thin air.
 They are not based on scientific studies, census data, or news reports.

 When we look at available information on homicide rates related to illegal immigration, we find the numbers in the aforementioned cases were grossly exaggerated.

 According to a report from the the U.S. Immigration and Customs Enforcement (ICE) for fiscal year 2018, just over 1,600 homicide convictions were on the criminal records of people arrested by ICE for being in the country illegally.
 ICE reported a similar number of homicide convictions (1,531) the previous year.
 This is well below the 10,150 claimed in the viral meme.

 We also found the viral statistic doesn’t mesh with what we know about the national murder rate.
 The FBI’s Uniform Crime Reporting (UCR) Program found that an estimated 16,214 murders occurred in 2018.
 If the statistic in the viral meme were accurate, that would mean illegal immigration was responsible for more than 60% of all murders.
 But those numbers don’t add up.
 Not only do such immigrants only make up roughly 3% of the total U.S. population, studies show they are less likely to commit crime than their native-born counterparts: